Tensor network non-zero testing: Complexity of

-To construct $T$ from $\phi$, let $V$ and $C$ denote the sets of variables and clauses in $\phi$, respectively.
-For each variable $v\in V$ and clause $c\in C$, we create nodes $T_v$ and $T_c$ in our tensor network, respectively.
-If variable $v\in V$ occurs in clause $c\in C$, we connect $T_v$ and $T_c$ by an edge.
-Thus, the degree of $T_v$ is the number of clauses $v$ appears in (either as a positive or negative literal), and the degree of $T_c$ is precisely $2$ since each clause contains two literals.
-All edges have bond dimension $2$.
+To construct $T$ from $G$, let $V$ and $E$ denote the sets of vertices and edges in $G$, respectively.
+For each vertex $v\in V$ and edge $e\in E$, we create nodes $T_v$ and $T_e$ in our tensor network, respectively.
+If vertex $v\in V$ is incident to edge $e\in E$, we connect $T_v$ and $T_e$ by an edge in the tensor network.
+Thus, the degree of $T_v$ is the number of edges that $v$ is incident to (which can be assumed to be at most $4$ \cite{GJS74}; this ensures $T_v$ has a constant size description), and the degree of $T_e$ is precisely $2$.
+All edges have bond dimension $3$.
 Next, we specify the action of $T$'s nodes.
-Let $E_x$ denote the set of edges incident on a node $x$ of $T$.
-Let $x=T_v$ be a node such that $v\in V$.
-Then if all edges in $E_x$ are labeled with the same bit (i.e. either all $0$ or all $1$), then $x$ outputs $1$; else, $x$ outputs $0$.
-This enforces $x$ to correspond to a consistent assignment to variable $v$.
-Now let $x=T_c$ for $c\in C$, where suppose for example $c=(v\vee \bar{w})$.
-Let $e_v$ and $e_w$ be its incident edges corresponding to variables $v$ and $w$, respectively.
-Then, $T_c$ outputs one if either $e_v$ is labeled $1$ or $e_w$ is labeled $0$.
-This forces $x$ to correspond to a satisfied clause.
-Thus, the contraction of $T$ yields $M$, since each edge labeling of the network corresponding to a consistent and satisfying assignment contributes $1$ to the sum.
+Each $T_v$ outputs $1$ if all inputs to this node agree, and outputs $0$ otherwise.
+This enforces $T_v$ to correspond to a consistent assignment to vertex $v$.
+On the other hand, each $T_e$ outputs $1$ if its two inputs disagree, and outputs $0$ otherwise.
+This enforces that the two incident vertices of $e$ have different colors.
+It is easy to see that the contraction of $T$ yields $M$, since each edge labeling of the network corresponding to a 3-coloring contributes $1$ to the sum.

-Given $T$, to now use an oracle for \gtnit~to compute $M$, we claim that for any positive integer $k$, solving \gtnit~allows us to determine if $M\geq k$ or $M \leq k-1$.
-Assuming this claim, we have that since the number of assignments is at most $2^t$ for $t$ the number of variables in $\phi$, by invoking \gtnit~at most $\lceil t\log 2\rceil$ times in conjunction with binary search, we can determine $M$ efficiently.
+Given $T$, to now use an oracle for \gtnit~to compute $M$, note that for any positive integer $k$, solving \gtnit~on input $(T,k,k-1)$ allows us to determine if $M\geq k$ or $M \leq k-1$.
+Thus, since the number of colorings is at most $3^{\abs{V}}$, by invoking \gtnit~at most $\lceil \abs{V}\log 3\rceil$ times in conjunction with binary search, we can determine $M$ efficiently. \end{proof}